 Why do I need a VPN in Vietnam?

 Vietnam is a country with very strict Internet laws that are particularly directed at controlling the population.
-Nonetheless, cases of computer hacking and the propagation of malware has increased greatly in the past years.
+Nonetheless, cases of computer hacking and the propagation of malware have increased greatly in the past years.
 The blocking of social networks is also a recurring issue along with the subject of privacy.
 Therefore, using a VPN can be useful for:

 - Getting around the blocking of webpages: VPNs provide an additional layer of protection between the Internet service provider and the user, getting around blocking, censorship, and filtering, all the while ensuring your anonymity.
-This will allow you to access websites which are completely or partially blocked, such as Facebook, Twitter, Blogger, and WordPress, among others.
+This will allow you to access websites that are completely or partially blocked, such as Facebook, Twitter, Blogger, and WordPress, among others.

 - Secure browsing: This means that a VPN will protect you from hacker attacks or malware.
 The encryption protocol used by VPNs encrypts the information that you share online, prohibiting the potential filtering of this information and preventing it from being monitored or copied by third parties.